dong881/E2E-network-measurement/docs/set_ru_bandwidth_details.md

-# `set_ru_bandwidth.sh` - Detailed Functions
+# `radio_unit_utils.sh` - Detailed Functions

 This script contains functions for interacting with and configuring the Radio Unit (RU) device, primarily via SSH.

 ## Overview

-The `set_ru_bandwidth.sh` script provides automation for configuring bandwidth settings on Radio Units.
+The `radio_unit_utils.sh` script provides automation for configuring bandwidth settings on Radio Units.
 It uses the `expect` utility to handle interactive SSH sessions, making it possible to automate the configuration process that would normally require manual CLI interaction.

 ## Functions

-### `set_ru_bandwidth <bandwidth_bps>`
+### `radio_unit_utils <bandwidth_bps>`

 *   **Purpose**: Configures the bandwidth setting on the RU device and potentially reboots it.
 *   **Parameters**: